 Bookings are now available for the annual Mighty St. Patrick’s Festival, which runs March 12-17.
 This year’s St. Patrick’s Day celebration will be a festival like no other, with live bands from Ireland and the famous Raglan Road Irish Dancers house troupe.

 But it would not be an Irish festival without authentic Irish food and drinks.
 For starters, try the Scallop Forest (Foley all natural Georges Bank sea scallops in a golden batter served with citrus-lime dipping sauce and sweet chili jam)—one of my favorites—and make sure to enjoy the complimentary Irish Soda Bread.
-My go-to main dish is Shepherd’s to Die for Pie (Braised and pulled beef and lamb with root vegetables in a rich red wine jus with Irish peat-smoked mashed potato).
+My go-to main dish is Shepherd’s to Die for Pie.
 And, of course, one cannot go wrong with the famous Fish & Chips, which are also available to go at the adjacent Cooke’s of Dublin counter.

 At Raglan Road you can enjoy Irish draft beers and sip from a huge range of Irish whiskeys.